 1. Interest income

 This comes from investments such as high-interest savings accounts or guaranteed investment certificates.
-Of the three kinds of investment income, it is taxed at the highest rate.
-Let’s say your total income is $50,000 -- that puts you in the 31.15% tax bracket.
-If you earn $10,000 in interest income you will end up keeping $6,885 of it after paying the taxes.
+Of the three kinds of investment income, interest is taxed at the highest rate.
+Let’s say your total income is $65,000 -- that puts you in the 29.65% tax bracket (2024 rates, as of January 15, 2024).
+If you earn $10,000 in interest income, you’ll end up keeping $7,035 of it after paying income taxes.

 2. Dividend income

 Dividends are basically profits you receive from your stock, or share, of ownership in a company or through an equity mutual fund.
 As a Canadian taxpayer you can claim a “dividend tax credit” that will lower the amount of tax paid on eligible dividends from Canadian companies.
 Canadian dividends are taxed at a lower rate than interest income.
-So, again, let’s say you fall into the 31.15% tax bracket, and you earned $10,000 in dividend income.
-You would end up keeping $8,657 of that after taxes.
-(Those with income below $40,000 are currently able to keep all of their $10,000 dividend income and receive a bonus of 1.89%.)
+So, again, let’s say you fall into the 29.65% tax bracket, and you earned $10,000 in dividend income (eligible dividends are taxed at a marginal rate of 7.56%).
+You would end up keeping $9,244 of that after taxes.
+(The tax rate assumes no other income than dividend income and ignores the potential for having to pay alternate minimum tax.)

 3. Capital gains (or losses)

-This is the difference between what you originally paid for an asset, such as a stock or property, and what you sold it for, calculated at the time of sale.
-It doesn't apply to your primary residence, but can apply to a second home such as a cottage.
-As an example, someone in the 31.15% tax bracket who earned $10,000 in capital gains would get to keep $8,442 of that once all the taxes were paid.
+This is the difference between what you originally paid for an asset, such as a stock or property, and what you sold it for, calculated at the time of sale, less expenses in acquiring and selling the asset.
+It doesn't apply to your primary residence, but can apply to a second home such as a cottage, or to an investment property.
+As an example, someone in the 29.65% tax bracket who earned $10,000 in capital gains would get to keep $8,518 of that, once all the taxes were paid.